tree0flife/Section-9-SIEM/README.md

     - If there are error creating or opening the file
   - Create user authentication system (find secure way)
   - Organize filesystem to extract zip into each user's file
+  - [ CLIENT-SIDE ]Send username, then password, then token (send blank if the client doesn't yet have a token)
+  - [ CLIENT-SIDE ]If the sever has to send you a token recieve it, otherwise skip so it doesn't hang
+  - [ CLIENT-SIDE ]Make sure the authentication is enrypted over the network
+  - [ CLIENT-SIDE ]Handle tokens

 Stefan
-  - Check if client loses connection and can't upload
-    - send number of packets to server
-    - send username, then password, then token (send blank if the client doesn't yet have a token)
-      - if the sever has to send you a token recieve it, otherwise skip so it doesn't hang
-    - make sure the authentication is enrypted over the network
-  - Handle tokens
+  + Continues to collect data when client can't connect
+    + added a giftwrap() in collectory.py to zip the entire directory that has all the package(s).zip before sending.
+  - Implement tear.py into the main program
   - Compatability (i.e. some distro's may or may not have a /var/log/messages.
 Need to check for that)
   - Error Handling
-    - abnormal termination
-    - no internet connection
-      - connection cut off during dispatch
+    - connection cut off during dispatch()
+    - sending/saving packages before system shutdown
   - Make the client a service in (/etc/init.d)
-  - Implement tear.py in main program
   - Write install script(s)

-BTW editing the file is nano will NOT add any spaces, so edit it in another editor, if that doesn't work you can edit it on the website

 Sylvain
   - configure python environment on server